alinnman/celestial-navigation/maths/sphere-proof.1.md

 ### 2.3 Case 2: Flat Earth + Distant Stars $(A_1, B_2)$

-**Geometric Setup**: Flat plane with parallel light rays from infinite distance.
+**Geometric Setup**: Flat plane with parallel light rays from an infinite distance.

 **Mathematical Prediction**: All surface normal vectors are parallel:
 $\mathbf{n}(P) = \mathbf{n}(Q)$ for all points $P, Q$.